jaypasnagasai/smplminitask/README.md

 ## OBJECTIVE

-To load a AMASS dataset of a particular motion and extract the left_knee angles.
+To load a AMASS dataset of a particular motion and extract the left_knee angles from the `pose` key.

 ## MASTER DATASET
 The dataset the motion data has been extracted from